Introduction

 If your Subtotal formula returns a mistake, it's apt to be as a result of among the subsequent reasons:

-- #DIV/0! - occurs in case a specified overview function has to perform a division by zero (e.g. calculating a typical or normal change for a variety of cells that doesn't include a single numeric value).
+• #DIV/0!
+In case a specified overview function has to perform a division by zero (e.g., calculating a typical change for a variety of cells that doesn’t include a single numeric value).

-- #NAME? - The title of the Subtotal function is misspelt - the easier mistake to fix
+• #NAME? – The title of the Subtotal function is misspelled – the easier mistake to fix

 Conclusion

 That’s all!
-Hope you’ve learnt the basics of subtotal in Excel.
+I hope you’ve learned the basics of Subtotal in Excel.
 Just try yourself.